Ghulam Muhammad (Gilgit-Baltistan politician)

-Ghulam Muhammad is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.
+Ghulam Muhammad is a Pakistani politician who had been a member of the Gilgit Baltistan Assembly from November 2020 to November 2025.

 Political career

+Muhammad contested the 2009 Gilgit-Baltistan Assembly election from GBA-21 Ghizer-III as a candidate of Pakistan People's Party (PPP), but was unsuccessful.
+He received 4,905 votes and was defeated by Muhammad Ayub Shah, an independent candidate.

+He contested the 2015 Gilgit-Baltistan Assembly election from GBA-21 Ghizer-III as a candidate of Pakistan Muslim League (N) (PML(N)), but was unsuccessful.
+He received 5,602 votes and was defeated by Raja Jahanzaib, a candidate of Pakistan Tehreek-e-Insaf (PTI).

-Muhammad contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-21 (Ghizer-III) on the ticket from Pakistan Muslim League (N).
-He won the election by the margin of 904 votes over the runner up Muhammad Ayub Shah of Pakistan Peoples Party.
+He contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-21 Ghizer-III on the ticket from PML(N).
+He won the election by the margin of 904 votes over the runner up Muhammad Ayub Shah of PPP.
 He garnered 4,334 votes while Shah received 3,430 votes.

+He contested the 2026 Gilgit Baltistan Assembly election from GBA-21 Ghizer-III as a candidate of PML(N), but was unsuccessful.
+He received 5,626 votes and was defeated by Aman Ali, an independent candidate.